DamirSvrtan/fasterer/README.md

 ```
 ## Configuration

-You can turn off speed suggestions with a simple yaml file called **.fasterer.yml** in the root of your project.
+Configuration is done through the **.fasterer.yml** file placed in the root of your project.

+Options:

+  * Turn off speed suggestions
+  * Blacklist files or complete folder paths

 Example:

 ```yaml